TMCTG/DFV_GasBurner/README.md

 # DFV_GasBurner
-## !!This will continuously destroy all gas on all selected chains!!
+## !!
+This will continuously destroy all gas on all selected chains !!

 VICTIMS: ONLY use this to thwart ongoing theft attempts on your wallet's assets